-One of the first ships in the U by Uniworld cruise line, The A is a pioneer in the company's entirely new river cruise concept: Attract a younger demographic with a laidback style of cruising that places a strong emphasis on active exploration and what to do after the sun goes down.
+One of the first ships in the U River Cruises (formerly U by Uniworld) cruise line, The A is a pioneer in the company's entirely new river cruise concept: Attract a younger demographic with a laidback style of cruising that places a strong emphasis on active exploration and what to do after the sun goes down.

 The A Overview